 But sometimes, you don’t know weeks ahead of time that guests will be coming over.
 Sometimes you may not even get a day’s notice.

-If you find yourself knowing that company is coming in a matter of hours – or minutes – don’t panic.
 While your ultimate goal may be to invite guests into a welcoming haven, that may not be possible.
 Sometimes, you’ll open your door and guests will see into your messy everyday reality.
 (Really, that’s OK.
 Trust me when I say that everyone has a messy everyday reality.)

 1. Keep a room clean.